chewax/espfirmware/readme.md

 | toggle | board:defaultAction | - |

-> Note: Relay Pin can be configured in BoardController class init.
+> Note: Relay Pin can be configured in Controller class init.